YuvrajSingh-mist/SmolLlama/README.md

 - After tokenization (GPT2), a total of 186k batches (a full epoch) were formed for a batch size of 64 across 4x 4090s with 46k batches for each node.

+ ### 1) Pretraining

+#### Dataset

+ - I used the [FineWeb](https://huggingface.co/datasets/HuggingFaceFW/fineweb?row=0) dataset from HuggingFace (10BT checkpoint) consisting of roughly 15M texts.

+  1) Train dataset - 12 M texts
+  2) Val dataset - 3M texts

+- After tokenization (GPT2), a total of 186k batches (a full epoch) were formed for a batch size of 64 across 4x 4090s with 46k batches for each node.

+ ### 1) Pretraining

+#### Dataset

+ - I used the [FineWeb](https://huggingface.co/datasets/HuggingFaceFW/fineweb?row=0) dataset from HuggingFace (10BT checkpoint) consisting of roughly 15M texts.

+  1) Train dataset - 12 M texts
+  2) Val dataset - 3M texts

+- After tokenization (GPT2), a total of 186k batches (a full epoch) were formed for a batch size of 64 across 4x 4090s with 46k batches for each node.

 ---

 ####  ModelArgs (Hyperparameters)